Ensiferum: From Afar and Unsung Heroes (2009−2012)

-New Label, One Man Army, and Two Paths (2013−2019)
+New label, One Man Army and Two Paths (2013−2019)

 Ensiferum's sixth album, One Man Army, was released on 20 February 2015.
 The album was recorded at Astia Studio with producer Anssi Kippo.
 A music video for the title track "One Man Army" was released prior to the album's release.
 In March of that year, Ensiferum announced on their Facebook page that keyboardist Emmi Silvennoinen would not be able to make the European and North American "One Man Army Tour" due to personal commitments at home.
 Former Turisas accordion player Netta Skog filled her role for the tour.
 Skog had performed clean vocals on the One Man Army songs "Cry for the Earth Bounds" and "Neito Pohjolan".
 Heri Joensen of Týr makes an appearance on the track "Heathen Horde", quoting stanza 16 of Hávamál in Old Icelandic.

 On 31 March 2016 it was announced that Emmi Silvennoinen would take a leave of absence from the band because of personal issues.
 Netta Skog was confirmed as her permanent replacement.
 With Skog in the line-up, the band entered the studio to record their seventh studio album, Two Paths.
 Anssi Kippo, who had produced One Man Army, was again chosen to produce the album.
 The band focused on a more "organic" sound for Two Paths, using analog recording and neglecting to use a click track for certain songs.
 Two Paths was released on 15 September 2017.

 Skog left the band in December 2017.

-Thalassic (2020−present)
+Thalassic and Winter Storm (2020−present)

-On January 7, 2020, the band announced that they had begun recording a follow up record to Two Paths, at Studio Petrax in Hollola, Finland.
+On 7 January 2020, the band announced that they had begun recording a follow-up record to Two Paths, at Studio Petrax in Hollola, Finland.
 This release coincides with the band's 25th anniversary.

-On February 27, the band confirmed Pekka Montin as their new keyboard player and clean vocalist.
+On 27 February, the band confirmed Pekka Montin as their new keyboard player and clean vocalist.

-The single "Rum, Women, Victory" was released on May 6, followed by a music video of the second single "Andromeda" on June 17.
-The band's eighth album, Thalassic, was released on 10 July 2020.
+The single "Rum, Women, Victory" was released on 6 May, followed by a music video of the second single "Andromeda" on 17 June.
+The band's eighth studio album, Thalassic, was released on 10 July 2020.

+The band's ninth studio album, Winter Storm, was released on 18 October 2024.